tech-scripts/tech-scripts/CONTRIBUTING.md

 If you'd like to contribute code, follow these steps:

 1. **Fork the repository** and create a new branch for your changes.
-2. Make your changes and ensure all tests pass.
+2. Make your changes and ensure all scripts work as expected.
 3. Update the documentation if necessary.
 4. Submit a Pull Request (PR) with a clear description of your changes and their benefits.
 5. Ensure your PR meets the following requirements:
    - Code follows the project’s style guidelines (see below).
-   - All tests pass.
+   - Scripts are tested on relevant Linux distributions.
    - The PR description is clear and detailed.

 ## 🧑‍💻 Code Style Guidelines